-45 Years Ago: Blue Oyster Cult Gets Heavy on Self-Titled Debut
+When Blue Oyster Cult Got Heavy on Their Self-Titled Debut

 They'd met as members of a communal musical scene that had grown up around the State University of New York -- Stony Brook, and that free-form sense of things would guide the band early on.
 Reportedly inspired by a Winston Churchill speech, they initially called themselves Soft White Underbelly – then later the Stalk Forrest Group.
 By 1970, they'd switched to Blue Oyster Cult, at the behest of manager Sandy Pearlman, who was prone to flights of inventive fancy often populated by alien lifeforms.